Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 - In this section, you need to reference where you got your content, media and from where you got extra help.
 It is common practice to use code from other repositories and tutorials.
 However, it is necessary to be very specific about these sources to avoid plagiarism.
 - You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media

-- The photo used on the app summary page is a generic cherry leaf image taken [Vecteezy](https://www.vecteezy.com/photo/53181854-close-up-of-a-vibrant-green-leaf).
+- The photo used on the app summary page and at the top of the read me file is a generic cherry leaf image taken from [Vecteezy](https://www.vecteezy.com/photo/53181854-close-up-of-a-vibrant-green-leaf).

 ## Acknowledgements (optional)